lgautier/odsc-pdaibp-slides/README.md

 The conference version of an edible arrangement: a docker container to reproduce all code in an interactive notebook.

+*The slides are not yet here, and the notebook is not final.
+The docker container is though.
+May be*

 ## Setup

 ### Docker